lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 tic_tac_toe_1d()
 ```

-If you import this module, Python executes all commands in it
-from top to bottom.
+If you import this module, Python executes all commands in it, from top to bottom:

-The first command, `import`, makes some functions and variables available.
+- The first command, `import`, initializes the variables and functions of the
-Imports usually do not have any side-effects.
+  `random` module.
+It is module from the standard Python library it is unlikely
+  that it would have any side effect to worry about.

-The definitions of functions (`def` statements and everything in them)
+- The definitions of functions (`def` statements and everything in them)
-just define the functions (but they do not execute the functions).
+  just define the functions but they do not execute them.

-Calling the `tic_tac_toe_1d` function starts the game.
+- Calling the `tic_tac_toe_1d` function starts the game.
   The `tic_tac_toe_1d` calls the `player_move()` function which calls `input()`.
+  This is an issue.

-If you import this module from tests, the `input` fails
+If you import this module to the tests, the `input` fails and the module does
-and the module is not imported.
+not get not imported.

 > [note]
-> If you want to import such a module from elsewhere – for example, you would like
+> If you want to import such a module from elsewhere, e.g., you would like
-> to use `move` in another game – the import of the module requires the user to
+> to use `move()` in a different game, the import of the module itself will
-> play 1D tic-tac-toe!
+> start the 1D tic-tac-toe game!

 The calling of `tic_tac_toe_1d` is a side-effect and we need to remove it.
-Yeah but you cannot start the game without it!
-What about it?
+Okay, but you cannot start the game without it!
+What can we do about it?

-You can create a new module.
+We can create a new python file, e.g., `game.py` and we move the
-Name it `game.py` and put just this call into it:
+`tic_tac_toe_1d()` call in it:

 ```python
 import tic_tac_toe